This is fully residential at The British Racing School in Newmarket.

 Yes, we would advise that you bring casual clothes for the evenings and weekends.
 Also you may wish to bring smart clothing as you may get the opportunity to go racing while you are at the School.
 If you are accepted onto a course you will be sent joining instructions which gives a full kit list.

-Yes, you will be asked to pay £562.50 to contribute towards the cost of accommodation and meals for the duration of your course, this is the same fee regardless of whether you complete a 9 or 14 week option.
+Yes, you will be asked to pay £562.50 (£590 from 2020) to contribute towards the cost of accommodation and meals for the duration of your course, this is the same fee regardless of whether you complete a 9 or 14 week option.
 If your household income is low you may be eligible for a bursary to cover most of these costs, find out more by contacting Kieran Kourdache email@example.com or call 01638 675905.

-You will be provided with a full breakfast, lunch, evening meal and supper.
+You will be provided with breakfast, lunch, evening meal and supper.
 All meals have been passed by our nutritionist.
 There is a tuck shop which sells snacks but if there is a particular food type that you like you can bring this.
 There is a toaster and microwave in your common room.

 If you have been unable to speak to a member of the recruitment team despite leaving a message please contact the Operations Director, Duncan Gregory on 01638 675902 and state that this has been the case.